ioccc-src/winner/2020/ferguson1/COMPILING.md

-In order to successfully compile this you will need a C compiler that supports C99+ and ncurses; note that for some platforms (e.g. Red Hat based Linux) you will need two different packages: the library itself but also the dev package that has the header files etc. If you use the Makefile obviously you need `make' too.
+In order to successfully compile this you will need a C compiler that supports C99+ and ncurses; note that for some platforms (e.g. Red Hat based Linux) you will need two different packages: the library itself but also the dev package that has the header files etc. If you use the Makefile obviously you need `make` too.

-In gameplay.md I show how to easily customise the colours, set up different gameplay modes and various other things.
+In [gameplay.md](gameplay.md) I show how to easily customise the colours, set up different gameplay modes and various other things.
 The troubleshooting.md and terminals.md as well as bugs.md include a variety of information should you run into trouble.